mbokros1/AlternativeLanguageProject/README.md

 ## Results
 #### What company (oem) has the highest average weight of the phone body?
+Code used to find this answer:
+Output:
 #### Were there any phones that were announced in one year and released in another?
 What are they?
 Give me the oem and models.
+Code used to find this answer:
+Output:
 #### How many phones have only one feature sensor?
+Code used to find this answer:
+Output:
 #### What year had the most phones launched in any year later than 1999?
+Code used to find this answer:
+Output: